wp-cli/handbook/commands/scaffold/post-type/index.md

 : The internal name of the post type.

 [\--label=&lt;label&gt;]
-: The text used to translate the update messages
+: The text used to translate the update messages.

 [\--textdomain=&lt;textdomain&gt;]
 : The textdomain to use for the labels.